 - Experience New York City cultural events such as visits to museums and Broadway shows.

 How do I apply?

-Note: Application will be available January 2019.
-The Deadline will be mid-June 2019.
+Note: The Application is now open!
+Click (here) to access the online application portal.
 All eligible applicants will also be considered for the Transfer Initiative Program (see below).

 Transfer Initiative Program

 In September of 2017, KEF launched the Transfer Initiative Program (TIP) funded by a generous grant from Con Edison.
 The purpose of the Transfer Initiative Program was to increase access to selective colleges and universities for high-achieving community college students of color who are interested in transferring to complete their bachelor's degrees.
 Using the learnings from this pilot, KEF relaunched the Kaplan Leadership Program in 2019, using a hybrid model to more than double the number of Scholars accepted each year.